-Are you ready to wallpaper your stairs?!
-I am excited to share this fun wallpaper project with you and the best part is that it took less than 3 hours to install!
-I LOVE a good DIY project, especially when it can be completed in one night!
+Are you ready for this super simple tutorial for how to wallpaper your staircase?!
+I am excited to share this fun project with you and the best part is that it took less than 3 hours to install!
+I LOVE a good DIY project, especially when it can be completed in one night.

 For this project, I teamed up with Tempaper Designs to install removable wallpaper to the stair treads of an old Victorian home in the Old West End of Toledo.
 If you are totally into this removable wallpaper trend right now like me, I highly recommend this product.
 They have so many design options and the installation was a piece of cake.

-The Tempaper Design product is a self adhesive, repositionable removable fabric wallpaper that simplifies the installation process and eliminates the gluey mess that comes with your standard wallpaper product.
-While we applied the wallpaper to stair treads, they have fabulous options for a full room installation, a bold accent wall, or any other smooth surface that needs a little flair.
-You can check out all of their design options on their site (here) and even watch a tutorial on how to install without any fuss!
+The Tempaper Design product is a self-adhesive, repositionable removable fabric wallpaper that simplifies the installation process and eliminates the gluey mess that comes with your standard wallpaper product.
+While we applied it to stair risers, they have fabulous options for a full room installation, a bold accent wall, or any other smooth surface that needs a little flair.

-The homeowners of this house, Jackie and Jeff, have an eclectic style and the design in their home is filled with unexpected and fun decor (You can check out a full tour of their Victorian home here).
+The homeowners of this house, Jackie and Jeff, have an eclectic style and the design in their home is filled with unexpected and fun decor.
 Last month, Jackie looked through all of the pattern options and decided on the whimsical Medieval Toile border wallpaper.
-It was the perfect choice for the space and their personalities.
+It was the perfect choice for the project and their personalities.

 - Tempaper Wallpaper

-- Tempaper Squeegee (included in the purchase of the wallpaper)
+- Tempaper Squeegee (included in the product purchase)

 - Measuring tape